 Be sure to talk with your doctor about your health history before you take Tremfya.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 These are considered drug-condition or drug-factor interactions.
 The conditions and factors to consider include:

 Allergic reaction.
-If you’ve had an allergic reaction to Tremfya or any of its ingredients, your doctor will likely not prescribe Tremfya.
+If you have had an allergic reaction to Tremfya or any of its ingredients, your doctor will likely not prescribe Tremfya.
 Ask your doctor what other medications may be better options for you.

 Tuberculosis (TB).
 If you’ve had TB, it may need to be treated before you start Tremfya.
 This helps to prevent worsening TB with Tremfya treatment.
 Your doctor will test for TB before you start Tremfya.
 They will also monitor for symptoms of TB, such as extreme tiredness or cough, while you are taking Tremfya.

 Infection.
-Tremfya may weaken your immune system and increase your risk of developing an infection.
-If you have any infections prior to taking Tremfya, your doctor may treat the infection and wait for the infection to clear before starting Tremfya.
+Tremfya may reduce the activity of your immune system and increase your risk of developing an infection.
+If you have any infections prior to taking Tremfya, your doctor may treat the infection and wait for it to clear before starting Tremfya.
 If you develop symptoms of an infection while taking Tremfya, tell your doctor immediately.

-Pregnancy/Breastfeeding.
-It’s not known whether Tremfya is safe to take during pregnancy or while breastfeeding.
-For more information, please see the “Pregnancy and breastfeeding while taking Tremfya” section.
+Pregnancy or breastfeeding.
+It is unknown whether Tremfya is safe to take during pregnancy or while breastfeeding.
+For more information, please see the “Pregnancy and breastfeeding while taking Tremfya” section just below.

 Alcohol with Tremfya